7 Intro to ggplot

 In addition to these three things, there are lots of helper layers we’ll learn about along the way, including:

-• coord_flip: a special layer for flipping the chart
+• coord_flip: A special layer for flipping the chart.

-• labels (“labs”): for making titles and labels
+• labels (“labs”): For making titles and labels.

-• facets: For graphing many elements of the same data set in the same space (one dataset, multiple figures)
+• facets: For graphing many elements of the same data set in the same space (one dataset, multiple figures).

 This all may seem complicated now, but it’ll make sense once we start putting together these layers together, one at a time.
 After all, the best way to learn any R package is to do it.